 We have adopted a Code of Business Conduct and Ethics (the "Code of Conduct"), applicable to all of our employees, executive officers and directors.
-The Code of Conduct is available on our website at www.eagleus.com.
+The Code of Conduct is available under the "Investors-Corporate

+Governance-Policies and Charters" section of our website at www.eagleus.com.
 The nominating and corporate governance committee of our Board is responsible for overseeing the Code of Conduct and must approve any waivers of the Code of Conduct for employees, executive officers and directors.
-We intend to disclose any amendment or waiver of a provision of the Code of Conduct that applies to our principal executive officer, principal financial officer, or principal accounting officer, or persons performing similar functions, by posting such information on our website.
+We intend to disclose any amendment or waiver of a provision of the Code of Conduct that applies to our principal executive officer, principal financial officer, or principal accounting officer, or persons performing similar functions in satisfaction of Item 5.05 of Form 8-K, by posting such information on our website at the above address and location.